kolyasav00/PetProject/README.md

    1.1.
 Column "Name" have name searching field(id).
    1.2.
 Column "Description" have field where need enter deleting data by id 1.3.
 If you click button "Try it out" will appear 2 buttons: Execute(appear all table), Clear(clear field "Responses").
-3. Responses - show codes responce.
+3. Responses - show codes response.
    2.1.
-If you click button "Try it out", enter id and next "Execute" will appear fields: curl, request url and server reseponse.
+If you click button "Try it out", enter id and next "Execute" will appear fields: curl, request url and server response.
    2.2.
-Server reseponse have 2 columns: code and details.
-Column "code" show code responce; column "Details" have field response headers.
+Server response have 2 columns: code and details.
+Column "code" show code response; column "Details" have field response headers.

 ### Field TableProject have lines:
 1. Get - find all projects in table.